Home Tribes & campaigns News Act now Donate Shop About us

 (Image shows Innu children, Davis Inlet, Canada).

 To be a Dongria Kondh is to live in the Niyamgiri Hills in Orissa state, India.
-To be British company Vedanta Resources is to have a commercial eye on the $2billion deposit of bauxite that lies beneath the mountain the Dongria revere as a god.
+But the mountain that the Dongria revere as a god is under threat from mining companies who are eyeing the $2billion deposit of bauxite that lies beneath.

 (Image shows Dongria Kondh boy, Orissa, India).